COST-ELTeC/ELTeC-data/README.md

 - first, each ELTeC level2 file is simplified by the `filter.py` script, which outputs a version of each file containing a bag of blank-delimited tokens ;
 - next, we define a list of the tokens for which frequency over time is to be calculated.
 For the innerlife experiment, subject-experts were asked to select from a list of verbs in descending frequency order.
 The resulting list is saved in the file `innerVerbs.xml` ;
 - next, we produce a data file showing the frequency of each such token in each text, for each language for which data is available: this is done by the perl script `quickCount.pl`; for language xxx, the frequency table for method zzz is saved in a file called `xxx/zzz_verbFreqs.dat`
-- finally, we run the R script `doAllBoxPlots.R` to generate box plots for each language.
+- finally, we run scripts to visualise and analyse the datasets.
+Scripts both in R and in python are included, thanks to contributions from ELTeC partners, producing boxplots, regression counts, etc.

 ## Details